For training providers – Smart and Skilled

 Guidelines and policies for Smart and Skilled

 The framework describes best practice for high quality providers.
-It encourages behaviour to improve provider performance.
-It promotes a student-centered approach to training.
+It encourages behaviour to improve provider performance and promotes a student-centred approach to training.

 Other essential guidelines and policies for approved training providers include:

-Access these and other essential documents on our Provider contract and policies page.
+You can find these and other essential documents on our Contracts and policies for training providers page.

 Professional development

 Each approved Smart and Skilled training provider must develop and implement a continuing professional development policy.
 This should include trainers, assessors, administration officers and RTO managers.
-See Smart and Skilled Teaching and Leadership Policy
+Refer to the Smart and Skilled Teaching and Leadership Policy for more information.

 Protecting consumers and handling complaints

-Approved Smart and Skilled training providers must have a consumer protection and complaints-handling system in place.
-This is required by the Smart and Skilled Consumer Protection Strategy, the NSW Quality Framework and the Australian Skills Quality Authority (ASQA).
-See Consumer protection
+Approved Smart and Skilled training providers must have a consumer protection and complaints-handling system in place, as required by the Smart and Skilled Consumer Protection Strategy, the NSW Quality Framework and the Australian Skills Quality Authority (ASQA).
+Visit the Consumer protection and complaints handling page.

 Prices, fees and loadings

-As an approved training provider you need to know the fee arrangements for Smart and Skilled including:
+As an approved training provider, you must be aware of the fee arrangements for Smart and Skilled including:

 For further support and advice for training providers under Smart and Skilled:

-Contact Training Services NSW.
-This is the division of Department of Education that looks after vocational education and training in NSW.
-Talk to Training Market Customer Support Training.Market@det.nsw.edu.au or call 1300 772 104.
+- Contact Training Services – a division of the NSW Department of Education that looks after vocational education and training in NSW by emailing tscust.service@det.nsw.edu.au or calling 1300 772 104.